toshsuresh/FlyCast/README.md

 ## Contact

-For any inquiries or feedback, please reach out to us at [your-email@example.com].
+For any inquiries or feedback, please reach out to us at [akhil.metukuru2016@gmail.com].

 ---

 Thank you for using SkyCast!
 We hope it provides valuable insights for your flight planning needs.
 ```

-Replace the placeholders such as `your-username` and `your-email@example.com` with your actual GitHub username and contact email.
-Also, you might need to add a `requirements.txt` file for the Python dependencies and ensure that the frontend setup steps are aligned with your project structure.